 After you’ve run the search you’ll see something like this, plus a whole load of tweets.

 The oval-shaped search box next to the avatar is where you can manually tinker with the dates.
 That search results page is linked here, you can adapt it for your search.

-You might not be able to remember who you’ve sent a reply to, but if you think you’ve agreed with or endorsed someone else’s dodgy tweet then have a think about the sorts of things you might say in reply to them, such as “Typical”, “Agree” or “haha” etc and search for tweets you’ve sent saying that.
+Other Tweets you’ve replied to You might not be able to remember who you’ve sent a reply to, but if you think you’ve agreed with or endorsed someone else’s dodgy tweet then have a think about the sorts of things you might say in reply to them, such as “Typical”, “Agree” or “haha” etc and search for tweets you’ve sent saying that.

 I’m afraid I don’t know how you could search for your ReTweets of other people’s tweets.
 You can certainly Un-ReTweet them (if you’ve found them, see above).
 If I find out I’ll add it here.
 Possibly there are more technical solutions (where you interact with Twitter’s API) but that’s beyond this blog and my skill level.

 You can download your Twitter archive (you request it by scrolling to the bottom of that page and clicking “Request data”, Twitter packages up your tweets, then revisit the page a bit later and download the zip file they give you) but it’s become much less useful recently.
 It used to give you a single index.htm file that you could open in a web browser and call up your previous tweets now sitting locally on your computer.
 You could even click through and read them on Twitter.com (and delete them if you wanted to).
 It doesn’t seem as straightforward now though and I’ve not really explored this option as a quick way of searching a copy of your tweets.